andrewpfunk/serverless-tutorial/README.md

 ## Part 2 - Netlify

 With traditional [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) development, our client-side web app would call PHP functions running on a server to access a MySQL database.
 In many cases the HTML and JavaScript files would be served from the same host that is also running the PHP and MySQL.
-With serverless functions, we'll replace the PHP with Node.js (one of many choices) that connects to Couchbase database (again, one of many choices).
+With serverless functions, we'll replace the PHP with Node.js (one of many choices) that connects to a Couchbase database (again, one of many choices).
 Netlify takes care of running the functions, so we don't need to maintain a server.

 Reference: https://developer.couchbase.com/tutorial-quickstart-netlify/